Please read through these frequently asked questions about the JET Program and specific sections on how to apply.

 I know that all candidates who are selected after the interview stage must provide an FBI Criminal History Summary.
 What is the earliest I should request it?

 After you have passed the initial screening stage of the selection process, your JET Program coordinator will provide specific instructions for submitting the FBI Criminal History Check.
-Unless you are reporting a criminal history or apply for Early Placement, please wait to request the FBI Criminal History Check until instructed to do so.
+Unless you are reporting a criminal history or applying for Early Placement, please wait to request the FBI Criminal History Check until instructed to do so.

 THE STATEMENT OF PURPOSE